barkhaps/common_components/README.md

 #### Styled Components

 If you want to use [`styled-components`](https://styled-components.com/), the changes required are a bit more involved.
-As such, I've created a branch where I've got `styled-components` working in this component library, [check it out here](https://github.com/shrinexD/react-component-library/tree/styled-components).
+As such, I've created a branch where I've got `styled-components` working in this component library, [check it out here](https://github.com/barkha.sinha/common_components/tree/styled-components).

 ### Component Code Splitting

 Code splitting of your components is not supported by default.

-[Read this section of my blog post](https://blog.shrinexdelaney.com/creating-your-own-react-component-library/#introducing-code-splitting-optional-) to find out how and why you would enable code splitting of your components.
-In summary, code splitting enables users to import components in isolation like:

 ```
 import TestComponent from 'common_components/build/TestComponent';
 ```

-This can reduce the bundle size for projects using older (CJS) module formats.

-You can check out [this branch](https://github.com/shrinexD/react-component-library/tree/code-splitting) or [this commit](https://github.com/shrinexD/react-component-library/commit/94631be5a871f3b39dbc3e9bd3e75a8ae5b3b759) to see what changes are neccesary to implement it.

 Please note, there's an issue with code splitting and using `rollup-plugin-postcss`.
 I recommend using `rollup-plugin-sass` instead alongside code splitting.

-### Supporting Image Imports

-Add the following library to your component library [@rollup/plugin-image](https://github.com/rollup/plugins/tree/master/packages/image):

 ```
 npm i -D @rollup/plugin-image